Graham (GHC) Competitors

 3.00

-First Merchants pays an annual dividend of $1.44 per share and has a dividend yield of 3.6%.
+First Merchants pays an annual dividend of $1.48 per share and has a dividend yield of 3.5%.
 Graham pays an annual dividend of $7.52 per share and has a dividend yield of 0.7%.
-First Merchants pays out 42.4% of its earnings in the form of a dividend.
+First Merchants pays out 43.5% of its earnings in the form of a dividend.
 Graham pays out 11.1% of its earnings in the form of a dividend.
 Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
-First Merchants has raised its dividend for 13 consecutive years and Graham has raised its dividend for 10 consecutive years.
+First Merchants has increased its dividend for 13 consecutive years and Graham has increased its dividend for 10 consecutive years.
 First Merchants is clearly the better dividend stock, given its higher yield and longer track record of dividend growth.

 Summary

-First Merchants beats Graham on 10 of the 19 factors compared between the two stocks.
+First Merchants and Graham tied by winning 9 of the 18 factors compared between the two stocks.

 How does Graham compare to Old National Bancorp?

-Old National Bancorp (NASDAQ:ONB) and Graham (NYSE:GHC) are related mid-cap companies, but which is the better business?
-We will contrast the two businesses based on the strength of their earnings, profitability, analyst recommendations, valuation, risk, dividends, media sentiment and institutional ownership.
+Graham (NYSE:GHC) and Old National Bancorp (NASDAQ:ONB) are related mid-cap companies, but which is the superior business?
+We will compare the two companies based on the strength of their media sentiment, institutional ownership, earnings, profitability, analyst recommendations, dividends, valuation and risk.

 Old National Bancorp has a net margin of 18.90% compared to Graham's net margin of 5.97%.
 Old National Bancorp's return on equity of 11.23% beat Graham's return on equity.